 Please don’t stop taking your medications.
 You do this every few weeks.
 It always ends badly.
 You have a good life, and you want that life “authentically,” without the fogginess of the meds, without the crutch.
 You want to be strong like everyone else who doesn’t need seven pills a day.
-You think “schizoaffective” is a made-up term used to brainwash people who question the status-quo.
+You think the diagnosis of “schizoaffective disorder” is a made-up term used to brainwash people who question the status-quo.
 You think it’s all a scam, that the government is putting drugs in the water and maybe if you just get off the grid and drink clean water, you wouldn’t need the pills anymore.

 But please, listen to me.
 Thoughts like that will only lead to irrational decisions that you’ll regret.
 You can’t renounce all your material possessions and go “live off the land.”
 You can barely leave the house most days.
 Your delusions and bad judgments will get you killed.
 I’m serious, and I’m scared for you.
 I’m scared of you.
 Of you and our illness.
 I know some days you think you’re just special.
-Some days you stop taking one pill and then another and then another until you realize you’ve been sitting in the same place for four hours staring into space unable to move because the world in your head has become more important than the world outside your head, the real world.
+Some days you stop taking one pill and then another and then another until you realize you’ve been sitting in the same place for four hours staring into space because the world in your head has become more important than the world outside your head, the real world.

 Every day, you wake up and reset like your batteries went dead.
 You ask yourself all the questions again: